Deekline

-Deekline is a British producer and DJ of breakbeat, breakstep, drum and bass and garage music.
+Deekline (also named DJ Dee Kline) is a British producer and DJ of breakbeat, breakstep, drum and bass and garage music.
 He is the innovator of breakstep music which is bass-heavy, breakbeat-infused 2-step, first characterised in his 1999 hit "I Don't Smoke", which reached No. 11 on the UK charts.
 He is the owner of Rat Records, which has released material of such artists as DJ Fresh, Jack Beats, Stanton Warriors, Wiley, Skinny Man, Rennie Pilgrem, House Breakers and Freq Nasty.
 Deekline has also had notable collaborations with British electronic music producers Ed Solo and Wizard.
 In 2011, he opened up his online clothing store, Bass Boutique.

 Biography

 Deekline began collecting records at the age of 10, inspired by early funk, electro and hip-hop scratch DJs.
 He began playing house parties and raves in the London underground electronic music scene before getting involved with pirate radio, first DJing drum and bass on Don FM with his longtime MC, Hyperactive.